Johnny Seven (actor): Career

-In 1962, he was cast as farmer Carlo Farelli in the episode "The Last Shot" on the syndicated anthology series, Death Valley Days, hosted by Stanley Andrews.
-In the story line, Carlo eyes saloon singer Della (Grace Lee Whitney as a wife but soon encounters competition from another suitor.
+In 1962, he was cast as farmer Carlo Farelli in the episode "The Last Shot" on the anthology series Death Valley Days, hosted by Stanley Andrews.
+In the story, Carlo sees saloon singer Della (Grace Lee Whitney as a wife but soon encounters competition from another suitor.

 In addition to his acting career, Seven also owned a real estate business in the San Fernando Valley.

 Death

-Seven died of complications from lung cancer at Providence Holy Cross Medical Center in Mission Hills, California, on January 22, 2010, at the age of 83.
+Seven died of complications from lung cancer at Providence Holy Cross Medical Center in Mission Hills, California on January 22, 2010, at age 83.
 He was survived by his wife of sixty years, Edith. and his son, John Anthony Fetto, III, an attorney in Walnut Creek, California.
-His memorial service was held at St. John Baptist de La Salle Parish in Granada Hills, California, on February 6, 2010.
+His memorial service was held at St. John Baptist de La Salle Parish in Granada Hills, California on February 6, 2010.